lytics/pathforajs/docs/docs/targeting.md

 <img class="full" src="../../assets/acctid.jpg" alt="Lytics Jstag Account Id">

 You will also need to make sure that any domain you want to use Pathfora on is whitelisted in your account, you can contact your customer success representative `success@getlytics.com` to do this.
-Your account should already have any domain whitelisted with the lytics javascript tag installed on it, but be sure to include your local and testing environments.
+Your account should already have any domain whitelisted with the Lytics javascript tag installed on it, but be sure to include your local and testing environments.

 Finally you'll need to have at least one audience built in Lytics that you want to target with a module.
 Make sure that you have API access enabled for the audience, and have entered an ID.